martynawisniewska/wb_imf_defence/README.md

 # Defence Spending and Redistribution

-Python code that retrieves and visualizes cross-country World Bank indicators to extend an earlier political-economy research project:
+Python code that uses and visualizes cross-country World Bank indicators to extend an earlier political-economy research project:
 "What Political Factors Determine the Extent of Redistribution in Democratic Societies?"
 ,which extended the Romer–Meltzer–Richard model of redistribution with Effective